uptonking/note4yaoo/note-react-rfc-server.md

 ## pieces

+- Cool, React can now do what PHP has been able to for decades.
+  - PHP is definitely an inspiration, but there are a few different nuances:
+    - Being able to *refetch* a Server tree without blowing away the Client state inside of it.
+    - Being able to choose to run the same component on the server *or* on the client (for fast interactions).

-- What do React Server Components mean for the ecosystem and frameworks like Next.js?(from vercel dev)
+- ### What do React Server Components mean for the ecosystem and frameworks like Next.js?(from vercel dev)
   - https://twitter.com/leeerob/status/1341818958794657795
   - Server Components reduce client bundle size and improve startup time.
     - Since they run on the server, you can access data sources like databases and file systems directly.